Metridia gerlachei

 Metridia gerlachei is a copepod found primarily in Antarctic and sub-Antarctic waters.

 Description

 In length, the female M. gerlachei is between about 3.25 and 4.3 mm with a mean of 3.8 mm.
 The male is smaller, between about 2.15 and 2.7 mm and averaging 2.55 mm in length.

 Distribution

-M. gerlachei is found primarily in Antarctic and sub-Antarctic waters, in addition to records from the southern Atlantic, Pacific, and Indian Oceans.
+Metridia gerlachei is found primarily in Antarctic and sub-Antarctic waters, in addition to records from the southern Atlantic, Pacific, and Indian Oceans.

 Ecology

 Life cycle and reproduction

-M. gerlachei may start to reproduce during late winter or early spring and stops during mid-winter (although a more conservative estimate gives from December to April).
+Metridia gerlachei may start to reproduce during late winter or early spring and stops during mid-winter (although a more conservative estimate gives from December to April).
 Breeding peaks in December and January due to the abundance of phytoplankton.
 It has a relatively low egg production rate of about 6 eggs per day at saturated food concentrations.

 Vertical distribution

 During summer, most of the population is found from the surface to 300 m in depth.
 The population is evenly distributed throughout the water column in autumn and winter.
 It then becomes concentrated between 200 and 1000 m in depth during spring.
 During the day, M. gerlachei is concentrated below 200 m.
 It starts to ascend to the surface when the decrease in light is maximal, reaching the surface a few hours later.
 The most feeding occurs at this point.
 The descent starts right after this, and ends when the increase in light reaches its maximum.
 The population is usually concentrated within 50 m of depth during this diel vertical migration.